szieke/ScriptCommunicator_serial-terminal/README.md

 # ScriptCommunicator
-ScriptCommunicator is a scriptable cross-platform data terminal which supports serial port (RS232, USB to serial), UDP, TCP client/server, SPI, I2C and CAN.
+ScriptCommunicator is a scriptable cross-platform data terminal that supports serial port (RS232, USB to serial), UDP, TCP client/server, SPI, I2C, and CAN.
 All sent and received data can be shown in a console and can be logged in an html and a text log.

-In addition to the simple sending and receiving of data ScriptCommunicator has a QtScript (similar to JavaScript) interface.
+In addition to the simple sending and receiving of data, ScriptCommunicator has a QtScript (similar to JavaScript) interface.
-This script interface has following features:
+This script interface has the following features:
 * Scripts can send and receive data with the main interface.
-* In addition to the main interface scripts can create and use own interfaces (serial port (RS232, USB to serial), UDP, TCP client, TCP server, PCAN and SPI/I2C).
+* In addition to the main interface scripts can create and use their own interfaces (serial port (RS232, USB to serial), UDP, TCP client, TCP server, PCAN, and SPI/I2C).
 * Scripts can use their own GUI (GUI files which have been created with QtDesigner (is included) or QtCreator).
-* Multiple plot windows can be created by scripts (QCustomPlot  from Emanuel Eichhammer is used)
+* Multiple plot windows can be created by scripts (QCustomPlot  developed by Emanuel Eichhammer is used)

 **Features**